ENELEngineering/ENDG511_Project_RODNet/README.md

 pip install numpy
 ```

-## Downloading the dataset
+## Downloading the Dataset
 - Use the following google drive link to download the "ROD2024" folder as a subdirectory under "radar_detections": https://drive.google.com/drive/folders/1XXXKaU6_MAtqp9imyqpOEVu2vbvuqaCn?usp=sharing
 - Move the downloaded ROD2024 folder inside the "radar_detections" main folder

-## Configuration file
+## Configuration File
-config_rodnet_cdc_win16.py is the file that contains the path to the dataset folder and other relevant variables, such as the number of epochs and batch size required by the custom CRUW dataset.
+The python file *config_rodnet_cdc_win16.py* is the file that contains the path to the
+dataset folder and other relevant variables, such as the number of epochs and

-## Processing the dataset
-- change the working directory to RODNet-master:
-cd RODNet-master
-- Run the follow line of code in the terminal: python tools/prepare_dataset/prepare_data.py --config ../config_rodnet_cdc_win16.py --data_root ../ROD2024 --split train --out_data_dir ../data_final_converted

-## Running the final_project.ipynb
-This is the main jupyter notebook used for the radar object detection.

-- There are two ways to run this script:
-    - Running the entire script which involves training and validation.
-        - In the section Model Validation/testing.
-Comment the 3 and 4 statments and either uncomment 1 or 2 depending on the avaibility of GPU.
-For base model (rod_v0) and for the multibranch model (rod_v1).
-    - Only running the validation and using the provided trained models as .pkl files
-        - Download the "trained_models" folder containing .pkl files as a subdirectory under "radar_detections": https://drive.google.com/drive/folders/1GW93bPf7UZ-OhiEhrsuTuxwWYB4yqbbL?usp=sharing
-        - Skip the "Model training" section by not running the 8 cells inside it.
-        - In the section Model Validation/testing.
-Comment the 1 and 2 statments and either uncomment 3 or 4 depending on the avaibility of GPU.
-For base model (rod_v0) and for the multibranch model (rod_v1).

-## trainModel.py and getModel.py
-The trainModel.py contains the function declaration for the training schedule.
-And getModel.py contains the class definition for the base model and the multibranch model.

-## Challenges

-As described in the project report, there were challenges that was encountered during the
-pruning and quantization of the base RODNet architecture using PyTorch.
-The source
-code showing these efforts are under `/radar_detections/pytorch_challenges`.

-The subdirectory `/primary_efforts` shows the initial efforts or attempts at pruning
-and quantizing the RODNet model.

-The subdirectory `/secondary_efforts` shows the second attempt at pruning and
-quantizing the RODNet model.

-Our future work will also
-involve revisiting this effort in hopes to modify to perform proper pruning and
-quantization of the model that yeilds expected results.

-## RODNet Configurations

-The configuration final used throughout this project is: `/configs/config_rodnet_cdc_win16.py`.

-This file was edited based on the changes in the dataset.
+batch size required by the custom CRUW dataset.

+Ensure that the paths and configurations present in this file are correct.
+However, by following
+the instructions provided shouldn't make it necessary to make changes in this file.

 ```python
 dataset_cfg = dict(